hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/04-Applications.md

         + $\text{cn\_soundarajan\_hopcroft}(A, C) = 2 + 2 = 4$
         + $\text{cn\_soundarajan\_hopcroft}(E, I) = 1 + 1 = 2$
         + $\text{cn\_soundarajan\_hopcroft}(A, G) = 1 + 0 = 1$
+    + IVQ: What is the Common Neighbor Soundarajan-Hopcroft score of node I and H?

+        Ans: 2 <br/>
+        Node I and H have only one common neighbor G. G is in the same community hence $f(u)=1$.
+The result is $1+1=2$.
     + Assign nodes to communities with attribute node “community"
         ```python
         # assign community